qbicsoftware/geo-uploader-cli/README.md

 ## OpenBis Identifiers

 The following OpenBis identifiers need are used to parse the information that is needed for the tool to run.
-If any of this information is not provided the the program's output will be incomplete and will need manual adjustment.
+If any of this information is not provided the program's output will be incomplete and will need manual adjustment.

 The following fields need to be filled out for each sample: